NYULibraries/dlts-epub-manager/README.md

 * Verification of collection: check that decompressed EPUB files, Solr index, and `epub_library.json` file are in sync.

-Can operate in either immediate execution or interactive shell mode.
+`em` can operate in either immediate execution or interactive shell mode.

 ## Getting Started

 ### Prerequisities

 * NodeJS version 4.x or higher (for ES6 support).
 * Java for running the bundled Solr v3.6.0 used for `solr` tests.

 ### Installation and setup

-To use `em` for processing NYU Press collections, do the following steps.
+To use `em` for processing NYU Press collections, do the following steps:

 **Step 1)** Clone the repo and install NPM packages: